kejonp/HDP-Group-Project/README.md

 left ventricular hypertrophy and bundle branch blocks.
 ### Maximum heart rate
 - This input shows the maximum heart rate of a person during 24 ours.
-### Sports activity
-- This input is a crisp input and has only two values: zero or one.
-If it is zero, that means Sports activity is not suitable for a person, and if it is one, it means that sports activity is allowed for the person.
-### Peak Old
-- This input value specifies the level of depression of the person.
 ### The amount of thallium
-- This input specifies the amount of thallium (a chemical element) in a person's body.
-This input is  also a crisp value and it can be only three values: 3, 6, and 7.
+- This input specifies the amount of thalliumin a person's body.
+This input is a crisp value and it can be only three values: 3, 6, and 7.
 If the amount of thallium is three, it is "normal", if it six then the amount of thalliym is "Average" and if it is 7, thallium is "high".
 ### Gender